 If you are fishing or hunting, make sure to observe all ID Fish and Game Regulations.
-You will need a license which you can buy in Stanley, ID or online at Idaho Fish and Game’s Online Licensing Page.
+You will need a license that you can buy in Stanley, ID or online at Idaho Fish and Game Online Licensing Page.

 LEAVE NO TRACE!

 The Middle Fork is in a Wilderness Area, as well as a Wild and Scenic River corridor.
 This means that it is regulated with a leave no trace policy.
 The Forest Service representative at your launch point will give you a briefing on the Leave No Trace policy.
 You will need a fire pan, groover, and a way to carry your trash with you.